elamiter/docker_etl_twitter-slack_APIs/README.md

 The main reason of using docker-container is to make setup easy and applicable on any machine.
 Before creating Docker-Containers, you need a Twitter Developer Account to get `API KEY`, `API SECRET` and `access token`, `access token secret`.
 You can apply twitter dev-acc [here](https://developer.twitter.com/en/apply).
-After you've got the API-key and the API-secret, you are ready to create Docker-Compose using Docker commands:
+After you've got the API-key and the API-secret, you are ready to create docker-compose using docker commands:
 - For running these commands you need to `cd` into the folder that contains the `docker-compose.yml` file.

 - (re-)build images of services